 Defining Life Skills:

-Keep in mind, life skills are not always taught directly but also learned indirectly through experiences and practice, “A person with a skill of cooking must be willing to learn all about food and nutrition by practicing”.
+Keep in mind.
+Skills are directly and indirectly taught.
+Through experiences and practice as well.
+“A person with a skill of cooking must be willing to learn all about food and nutrition by practicing”.
 There are many life skills that one can adapt, here are some of the life skills:

-communication skills are taught in different schools and institutions, although communication is a complex subject but one must be willing to learn and have good communication skills to communicate with different kinds of people.
+- Communication Skills – these are taught in different schools and institutions, although communication is a complex subject.
+One must be willing to learn and have good communication skills to communicate with different kinds of people.

-Skills that are used when interacting directly with other people.
+- Interpersonal Skills – Skills used when interacting directly with others.

 When you engage in a face to face conversation you can use both verbal and nonverbal communication.